hakimbouharb/holbertonschool-shell/io_redirections_and_filters/README.md

 #!/bin/bash
-this readme file is for the project
+this README me file is used i this project